 - Respiratory depression – If the patient’s consciousness levels fall too low, their breathing slows.
 The reversal agent immediately restores their normal breathing abilities.

 - Unforeseen emergency – If a medical event unrelated to the sedative arises, reversal agents immediately wake up the patient.
-This allows them to be fully cognizant for further diagnosis and treatment.
+This allows them to be fully cognizant in case further diagnosis and treatment are required.

 The entire sedation process during a dental operation is managed by trained professionals.
 The dental surgeon and their assistants are highly competent and focused on safety and comfort.
 The biggest, most exciting memory of the day will be the car ride home, guaranteed.